begeekmyfriend/smithsnmp/doc/how-to-write-mib-group.md

     }
     return sysGroup

-The 'sysDesc' is the group table indice and defined as a scalar object id.
+The "mib" is the reference of the constructor methods defined in `init.lua`.
+The "sysDesc" is the group table indice as a scalar object id. "mib.ConstString" shows that the variable is read-only and string type.
+And the get method which returns a new method called "mib.sh_call" provided by "mib" as required before.
-'mib.ConstString' shows that the variable is read-only and string type.
-And then we have defined a get method which returns 'mib.sh_call' method provided by `init.lua` as required before.
-When the method invoked, Lua VM will execute a shell command and return a string value.
+When the get method invoked, Lua VM will execute a shell command and return a string value.
 We do not need to write a set method because the scalar object is read-only.

 Table and Entry
 ---------------